-Co-owned by culinary legend Abhishek Honawar, you'd expect the food here to be first-class - and by all accounts, it is.
-With an emphasis on the freshest food of the best quality, meals are strictly vegetarian with international flavours, market produce dictating the daily-changing menus.
+Co-owned by Honawar Hospitality, you'd expect the food here to be first-class - and by all accounts, it is.
+With an emphasis on the freshest food of the best quality, Cafe Kothi serves up a farm-fresh vegetarian menu with an Indian bent, market produce dictating the daily-changing menus.
 On balmy evenings, dining under the stars is a real treat.
 We love the sound of a chickpea and vegetable Moroccan stew served with warm herbed couscous, or a spicy Rajasthani thali with gluten-free chapatis and chilled cucumber raita.

 Come morning, a continental or Indian breakfast is served on the terrace - try the Rajasthani version with green split-pea pancakes and an exotic fruit salad.
 Teas are sourced from Goa (marigold, saffron, lemon green tea), coffee is roasted in Delhi, and the Bhuira strawberry preserve and bitter orange marmalade are handmade in a local village.
 Provenance is paramount here.

 - Restaurants nearby

 - A UNESCO World Heritage site, Jantar Mantar is home to the world’s largest sundial and other curious astronomical instruments.
 Its unusual geometric shapes and shadow-play mean it’s great for photos

 - Visit Amer Fort at sunset for sublime views of the city below (11km from Jaipur)

 - In the heart of the Pink City, Johari Bazaar is an assault on the senses: kaleidoscopic, chaotic and brimming with unfamiliar sights and smells - a great place to try out your bargaining skills